Symptoms of Anxiety

 - Heart palpitations

 Quick GuideHoliday Travel Pictures Slideshow: 7 Tips to Make It Less Stressful

 Holiday depression, anxiety, and stress facts

-A number of factors, including unrealistic expectations, financial pressures, and too many commitments can cause stress and anxiety at holiday time.
+- Many factors, including unrealistic expectations, financial pressures, and excessive commitments can cause stress and anxiety at holiday time.

-The winter holiday season, including Christmas, Hanukkah, and Thanksgiving, for most people is a fun time of the year filled with parties, celebrations, and social gatherings with family and friends.
+The winter holiday season, with celebrations such as Christmas, Hanukkah, and Thanksgiving, for most people is a fun time of the year filled with parties and social gatherings with family and friends.
 But for many people, it is a time filled with sadness, self-reflection, loneliness, and anxiety.